arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 Depending on your system setup, you may need to run as admin, in which case use `sudo npm install`.

-Once the installation is succesful, you can use the following commands:
+Once the installation is successful, you can use the following commands:
 ```bash
 # Build the project for local use
 # 1. Compile the `.css/.less` file to `build/*.css`